 Most Australians feel safe at work, until they get into an accident and are forced to stop working and earn a living… or until their business is forced to pay thousands of dollars in fines.

 The inescapable truth is Australians fall ill and become injured (or worse) because of work related injuries and accidents everyday.
-There were more than 531,000 injuries and diseases in the workplace in 2014 alone!
+In 2019, there were 183 worker fatalities due to injuries sustained in the course of a work-related activity!

 This is a massive number since these common accidents at the workplace can leave you disabled, force you to change careers, pay massive fines, or worse: death.

 Many of the top work related injuries are not unique to industries like mining or construction anymore.
 Even office workers, school teachers, community carers, and other professionals are now at risk of a wide range of workplace safety incidents.